After CMPD releases video of deadly Juneteenth shooting, Beatties Ford Road neighbors plead for information

 Police desperately need help identifying the shooters, saying leads on these men ran out.

 “It’s…it’s hard and you can’t, it’s something you cannot adjust to.
-No matter how much you try and how long it takes it’s something you never get used to,” said Rosa Stevenson, Dairyon’s grandmother.
+No matter how much you try and how long it takes it’s something you never get used to,” said Rosa Stevenson, Dairyon’s grandmother said.

 “He always wanted to hug on me, you know, hey sweet thang, hey sweet thang.
-So, he was just a joy to have around,” she said.
+So, he was just a joy to have around.”

 “It was kind of traumatizing because when you’re in the midst of that you just reverted right back, and I was thinking about right when I heard certain rounds.
 I remember what I was doing and how I was laying on the ground,” he said.